 - Effortless and easy to use

-- Coffee is always warm
+- The output is always warm

 - They are not very portable because they tend to take much space on the kitchen worktop.

-- Constant heating can lead to overcooking the coffee
+- Constant heating can lead to overcooking

-Common Coffee Machine Features
+Common Coffee Maker Features

 There are common features that run across many brands.
 Of course some machines will have more features depending on how automated they are but the following features are what can be considered as basic core feature of any decent coffee maker worth its standing.

-Detachable water reservoirs: The water tank is where you fill in water that will be forced through the coffee to brew coffee.
+Detachable water reservoirs: The water tank is where you fill in water that will be forced through the coffee to brew it.
 It is more convenient to have it detachable so that you can fill it easily directly from your tap.
 Detachable tanks are usually easy to clean.
 You also avoid incidences of accidental spills.

-Steam Wand: These are slender extension with a small valve through which pressurised steam generated from the coffee machines heating chamber to create velvety tasty form.
+Steam Wand: These are slender extension with a small valve through which pressurised steam generated from the coffee makers heating chamber to create velvety tasty form.
 The steam wand is commonly used for stirring milk to make a rich froth.
 They are embedded in some machines and are quite popular in espresso and bean-to-cup machines.

 Filters: These are used to filter the water in case the water you use is hard; filters ideally protect your machine from corroding and reduce the chance of using unpleasant water to brew your drink.
 Other machines come fixed permanent filters.
 These require extra effort in keeping them clean but they will save you money in the long run.

-Pressure bars: Rich quality coffee is produced when pressured water is forced through ground coffee.
+Pressure bars: Rich quality drink is produced when pressured water is forced through ground coffee.
 Generating the right pressure will impact on the quality of brew you make.
 For better results pressure bar ob between 10-to 20 is recommended..

 Monitors and Indicators: Most high end machines that are fully automated have reminder triggers that alert you to maintain of clean your machine or change filters to keep your machine in good condition.